Athens Land Trust conserves, empowers and sustains communities through responsible and visionary land use.

 Land Conservation Program

 As a conservation land trust, ALT preserves land through conservation easements.
 ALT is committed to preserving many types of land, including woods, stream corridors, wetlands, wildlife habitat, productive farms and forests, historic sites, open space in low-income neighborhoods, and scenic vistas.
-To date, ALT holds 50 conservation easements permanently protecting thousands of acres of diverse landscapes.
+Thus far, ALT has permanently protected thousands of acres of diverse landscapes.
 This “green infrastructure” helps sustain critical ecosystem products such as clean air and water, wildlife habitat, biodiversity, and productive soils.
 These natural commodities promote both environmental and economic sustainability.
 In 2008, ALT became one of the first land trusts in the nation to be accredited by the Land Trust Accreditation Commission for meeting national standards for excellence in land conservation.

 As a community land trust, ALT works towards increasing homeownership in Athens-Clarke County by creating housing that is permanently affordable.
 In the conventional housing market, the cost of a home is driven primarily by the value of the land rather than that of the house.
 ALT separates the two, retaining ownership of the land and selling just the house, which keeps the cost to the homebuyer affordable.
 By ensuring that the homes remain affordable in perpetuity, this housing model improves neighborhoods without making them too expensive for the long-term residents.
 ALT builds and renovates energy-efficient homes, preserving the historic character of the neighborhoods where we work.
 In addition, ALT owns Fourth Street Village Apartments, providing affordable rental and services for low-income families.

 - In 26 of Georgia’s 159 counties